Ultimate ‘Bougainvillea’ Care Guide: Tips & Propagation

 Temperature and Humidity

-These plants prefer warm temperatures ranging from 65°F to 95°F (18°C to 35°C).
-They are not frost-tolerant and should be protected from temperatures below 40°F (4°C).
-Bougainvillea thrives in low to moderate humidity levels.
+This plant prefers warm temperatures, ideally between 65°F to 95°F (18°C to 35°C).
+It is not frost-tolerant, so protect it from temperatures below 40°F (4°C).
+Bougainvillea generally thrives in low to moderate humidity levels.

 Soil Requirements

-Well-draining soil is essential for Bougainvillea.
-A sandy or loamy soil with a slightly acidic to neutral pH (5.5 to 7.0) is ideal.
-Consider using a potting mix designed for cacti and succulents if planting in containers.
+Well-draining soil is crucial for Bougainvillea.
+A sandy or loamy soil with a slightly acidic to neutral pH (5.5 to 7.0) is best.
+For container planting, consider using a potting mix designed for cacti and succulents to ensure proper drainage.

 Watering Needs

 Bougainvillea prefers to dry out between waterings.
-Water deeply but infrequently to encourage deep root growth.
-Overwatering can lead to root rot and reduced flowering.
+Water deeply but infrequently to encourage deep root growth, allowing the top inch of soil to dry out before watering again.
+Overwatering can lead to root rot and reduce flowering.

 Spring